-KINGSVILLE — Town council has passed an interim control bylaw halting development along Main Street East for at least a year while giving exemptions to two developers who said any pause was unfair.
+KINGSVILLE — Town council has passed an interim control bylaw halting development along Main Street East for at least a year while giving exemptions to two developers who said any pause would be unfair.

 Patty and Henry Van Minnen, who built the new medical centre on Main Street East and now want to complete their project by building two six-storey apartment buildings in the rear, told council they are within weeks of beginning construction.